chris-dworschak/eaRworm/README.md

 This package enables playing audio of “Merry Christmas” and “Happy Birthday” using R. It also contains a small number of arrangements that slightly deviate from the standard song versions.
 I developed this toy package in Christmas spirit; it will not be submitted to CRAN.
-The package status is “experimental” because successful use is dependent on the operating system and a pre-installed WAV audio player.
+Audio is dependent on a pre-installed WAV audio player that the R installation can locate.

 ## Installation